aryan083/BluetoothThingsFinder/README.md

 # Bluetooth Things Finder

-A simple Android app to locate things via Bluetooth, similar to Apple's AirTag.
-The app scans for nearby Bluetooth devices and helps you find them based on signal strength and direction indicators.
+A Kotlin Android application that helps you find nearby Bluetooth devices with real-time distance estimation and direction guidance.

 ## Features

+### Core Functionality
-- **Bluetooth Device Scanning**: Scan for nearby Bluetooth Low Energy (BLE) devices
+- **Device Scanning**: Continuously scans for both Bluetooth Classic and BLE devices
-- **Signal Strength Visualization**: Color-coded signal strength indicators (Green = Very Close, Red = Far)
+- **Distance Estimation**: Uses RSSI (signal strength) to estimate device proximity
-- **Direction Indicators**: Emoji-based direction hints to help locate devices
+- **Direction Guidance**: Provides real-time guidance to help locate devices
-- **Distance Estimation**: Approximate distance calculations based on RSSI values
+- **Favorites System**: Save and manage your favorite devices
-- **Compass Integration**: Built-in compass to show your current orientation
+- **Compass Integration**: Shows your current orientation for better navigation

-- **Favorites System**: Save frequently used devices for quick access
-- **Device History**: Track previously found devices
-- **Vibration Feedback**: Haptic feedback when new devices are discovered
-- **Tabbed Interface**: Separate tabs for scan results and favorites
+### User Interface
+- **Clean Material Design**: Modern UI with dynamic theming support
+- **Real-time Updates**: Live signal strength and distance information
+- **Movement Tracking**: Visual indicators showing if you're getting closer or farther
+- **Device Details**: Tap any device for detailed guidance and information

 ## How to Use

-### 1. Getting Started
-- Launch the app
-- Grant necessary permissions (Bluetooth, Location, Vibration)
-- Ensure Bluetooth is enabled on your device

-### 2. Finding Devices
-- Tap the "Scan" button to start searching
+1. **Start Scanning**: Tap the "Scan" button to begin searching for nearby devices
-- The app will scan for 10 seconds
-- Found devices are displayed with signal strength and distance information
+2. **View Devices**: All found devices are listed with signal strength and distance estimates
-- Devices are automatically sorted by signal strength (strongest first)

-### 3. Understanding the Interface
-- **Compass**: Shows your current orientation (North = 0°, East = 90°, etc.)
-- **Signal Strength**: Color-coded bars indicating proximity
-- **Distance Estimates**: Approximate distance in meters with confidence levels
-- **Direction Indicators**:
+3. **Add Favorites**: Tap the star icon to save devices to your favorites
+4. **Get Guidance**: Tap on any device to see detailed navigation instructions
+5. **Use Compass**: The compass shows your current orientation to help with navigation

+## Distance Indicators

-  - 📍 Very Close: You're almost on top of it!
+- 🎯 **Very Close** (≤0.3m): You're almost on top of it!
+- 📍 **Extremely Close** (≤0.5m): It's right here!
-  - 🔍 Close: Look around carefully
+- 🔍 **Close** (≤1m): Look around carefully
+- 👀 **Medium Close** (≤2m): Scan nearby area
-  - 👀 Medium: Scan the area
+- 🔭 **Medium** (≤4m): Scan the area
+- 🔎 **Medium Far** (≤8m): Search wider area
-  - 🔭 Far: Move around to get closer
+- 🏃 **Far** (≤15m): Move around to get closer

-### 4. Managing Favorites
-- Tap the star icon on any device to add/remove from favorites
-- Access your favorite devices in the "Favorites" tab
-- Favorites are saved between app sessions

-### 5. Tips for Better Results
-- Move around slowly while scanning
-- Keep the app open during searches
-- Signal strength can vary due to obstacles
-- Some devices may not display names
-- Use the compass to understand your orientation
+- 🚶 **Very Far** (>15m): Start walking in any direction

+## Movement Tracking

+- ✅ **Getting Closer**: Signal is improving - keep going!
+- ❌ **Moving Away**: Signal is weakening - try different direction
+- ⏸️ **Signal Stable**: No significant change - look around
+- ❓ **Movement Unclear**: Not enough data - keep moving

 ## Technical Details

-- **Minimum SDK**: 24 (Android 7.0)
+### Permissions Required
+- Bluetooth permissions (BLUETOOTH, BLUETOOTH_ADMIN, BLUETOOTH_SCAN, BLUETOOTH_CONNECT)
+- Location permissions (ACCESS_FINE_LOCATION, ACCESS_COARSE_LOCATION)
+- Vibration permission for feedback

+### Supported Device Types
+- **BLE**: Bluetooth Low Energy devices (most common)
+- **BT**: Classic Bluetooth devices

+### Distance Calculation
+The app uses an enhanced path loss model to estimate distance based on RSSI values, providing accuracy ranges from ±0.2m for very close devices to ±5.0m for very far devices.

+## Building the Project

+1. Clone the repository
+2. Open in Android Studio
+3. Sync Gradle files
+4. Build and run on a device with Bluetooth support

+## Requirements

-- **Target SDK**: 36 (Android 14)
+- Android API level 24+ (Android 7.0+)
-- **Permissions Required**:
-  - `BLUETOOTH_SCAN`
-  - `BLUETOOTH_CONNECT`
-  - `ACCESS_FINE_LOCATION`
-  - `VIBRATE`

-## How It Works

-The app uses Bluetooth Low Energy (BLE) scanning to discover nearby devices.
-It measures the Received Signal Strength Indicator (RSSI) to estimate proximity and provides visual feedback through:

-1. **Signal Strength Colors**: Green (close) to Red (far)
-2. **Distance Estimation**: Based on RSSI values using a simplified path loss model
-3. **Direction Indicators**: Emoji-based hints for user guidance
-4. **Compass Integration**: Uses device sensors to show orientation
+- Device with Bluetooth and Bluetooth LE support
+- Location services enabled (required for device discovery)

-## Limitations
+## Notes

-- Distance estimates are approximate and may not be accurate in all environments
-- Signal strength can be affected by obstacles, interference, and device orientation
+- Signal strength can vary due to obstacles and interference
+- For best accuracy, calibrate your compass outdoors first
-- Some Bluetooth devices may not be discoverable
+- Some devices may not show names but will still be detected
-- Accuracy depends on the quality of your device's Bluetooth hardware

-## Privacy & Security

-- The app only scans for Bluetooth devices and does not connect to them
-- No personal data is transmitted or stored
-- Device addresses are stored locally for favorites and history
-- Location permission is required for Bluetooth scanning (Android requirement)

-## Troubleshooting

-- **No devices found**: Ensure Bluetooth is enabled and try moving around
-- **Permission errors**: Grant all requested permissions in device settings
-- **Scan failures**: Restart Bluetooth or restart the app
-- **Poor accuracy**: Move slowly and avoid obstacles

-## Development

-This app is built with:
-- Kotlin
-- Jetpack Compose
-- Android Bluetooth APIs
-- Material Design 3

-## License

-This project is open source and available under the MIT License.
+- The app works best in open spaces with minimal interference